Alexandra Bastedo: Personal life

 Bastedo dated David Frost and Omar Sharif, but turned down the advances of Steve McQueen who, she recalled, propositioned her with the line, "My wife doesn't understand me".
-In the case of Sharif, the liaison lasted only a few weeks because of the actor's bridge-playing, his odd hours and the fact that he took telephone numbers from other women.
+In the case of Sharif, the liaison lasted only a few weeks because of Sharif's bridge-playing, his odd hours and the fact that he took telephone numbers from other women.

-Mike Tomkies, the Fleet Street journalist who abandoned the life of a celebrity reporter to live alone in the wilderness, lived with her for a while in Canada, and they talked of marriage, but she was prohibited from marrying by a contract for The Champions (1968 to 69).
+Mike Tomkies, the Fleet Street journalist who abandoned the life of a celebrity reporter to live alone in the wilderness, lived with her for a while in Canada.
+They talked of marriage, but she was prohibited from marrying by a contract for The Champions (1968 to 1969).
 He said that she was the "most stunningly beautiful creature" he had ever seen.

 In 1980, at Chichester Cathedral, Bastedo married Patrick Garland, a director, writer and actor; he became a long-serving director of the Chichester Festival Theatre.
 Bastedo wrote a memoir, Beware Dobermanns, Donkeys and Ducks, as well as several books on caring for cats and dogs.
 Her husband died on 19 April 2013.

 Animal welfare

 Bastedo was a vegetarian and the founder of Alexandra Bastedo Champions (ABC) Animal Sanctuary.
-In an interview for the BBC television series Where Are They Now?
-Bastedo provided a glimpse into her private life.
-She used to be the president of her local RSPCA branch but gave up her position in 2008, to dedicate more time to her fast-growing animal sanctuary at her home in West Chiltington, West Sussex.
+In an interview for the BBC television series Where Are They Now?, Bastedo provided a glimpse into her private life.
+She had been the president of her local RSPCA branch but gave up her position in 2008, to dedicate more time to her fast-growing animal sanctuary at her home in West Chiltington, West Sussex.
 A journalist who interviewed her husband in 2010 described their domestic surroundings:

 She was also a patron to a number of animal welfare organisations including Compassion in World Farming, Wildlife Aid Foundation, National Animal Welfare Trust, Greyhounds in Need and Naturewatch.

 Death

 Bastedo died of breast cancer on 12 January 2014, aged 67, in a hospital in Worthing, England.
-She was buried next to her husband Patrick Garland at St Mary's Church, Sullington, West Sussex.
-The service was conducted by her local vicar and friend, Revd Derek Spencer, who had overseen the funeral of her husband Patrick less than one year earlier.
+She was buried next to her husband, Patrick Garland, in St Mary's churchyard, Sullington, West Sussex.
+The service was conducted by the Rector and her friend: Revd Derek Spencer who had also taken the funeral of her husband Patrick, the year previous.